c2buck/audio_transcriber/ai_review_readme.md

 - Check that the Ollama service is accessible at `http://localhost:11434`
 - Verify you have downloaded at least one AI model (`ollama list`)
 - Check firewall settings if connection issues persist

+**"Model not found"**
+- The system will attempt to download missing models automatically
+- If download fails, manually run: `ollama pull model_name`
+- Verify your internet connection
+- Check that you have sufficient disk space

 **Slow Analysis Performance**
 - Try using a smaller/faster AI model